supervisely-ecosystem/merge-multispectral/README.md

 - The new project maintains the same structure as the source project
 - Each merged image will be saved as a PNG file
 - All annotations are preserved and attached to the merged images

+## Project Synchronization

+The application features project synchronization based on the source project name:

+- When you run the app, it searches for existing projects with the name pattern "Merged multispectral {original_project_name}"
+- If a matching project exists, the app will:
+  - Use the existing project structure
+  - Identify datasets with new images to process
+  - Only process new images that don't already exist in the destination project
+  - Skip images that have already been processed
+- If no matching project exists, a new project will be created with the proper name and structure

 ## Examples